Battle of Fotevik

 At the Battle of Fotevik, the forces of King Niels were taken by surprise by a contingent of German soldiers on horses.
 Cavalry attack on a large scale had previously only rarely been used in Scandinavia.
-Magnus Nilsson was slain, together with the six (possibly five) bishops and a large number of the priests accompanying the invading army.
+Magnus Nielsen was slain, together with the six (possibly five) bishops and a large number of the priests accompanying the invading army.

 After the battle, King Niels fled with the remnants of his fleet to Schleswig.
 During his flight Niels reckoned his nephew Harald Kesja as his co-king in Denmark.
 Niels was murdered in Schleswig on 25 June 1134 by the city's burghers.

 The battle was a decisive victory for Eric, who became the next King of Denmark as Eric II.